Gekkio/drumfish/README.markdown

       <version>0.1.0</version>
     </dependency>

-#### Status: Experimental
+*Experimental*.
 This module is in production use, but the API is still in flux, and still lacks many useful features.
 The use of an immutable, two-state Validation types is on the other hand a proven concept used in functional programming languages.

 ## Modifying Drumfish
 Compiling on the command line is simple, because it's enough to have Maven 3.0.x and Java 1.6+ installed.
 If you intend to use an IDE, Scala and Project Lombok support are required.
 If you are a JRebel user, there's a Maven profile called `jrebel` which activates automatic rebel.xml generation.